oliverguhr/olivers-blog/_posts/2019-08-02-build-a-simple-hate-speech-detector-with-machine-learning.md

 ### 3. Test your Model

 After we trained the model it is time to test how it performs.
 FastText provides us a handy test method the evaluate the model's performance.
 To compare our model with the other models from the GermEval contest I also added a lambda which calculates the average [F1 score](https://en.wikipedia.org/wiki/F1_score).
 For now, I did not use the official test script from the contests repository.
-Which you should do if you wanted to attend to such contests.
+Which you should do if you wanted to participate in such contests.

 ```python
 def test(model):